mahsankhaan/app-modernization-using-IBM-toolchain/README.md

 ![GitHub Logo](images/5.png)

 ### Step 5.
-Check if your application is up
+Verify if your application is deployed successfully

-Click "Visit App URL" and a new tab will open then you can see your app running.
+Click __Visit App URL__ and a new browser tab will open on which our application is up and running.

 ![GitHub Logo](images/6.png)

 ### Step 6.
-It's time to enable toolchain in our application
+Enable toolchain service in our application for continuous integration & delivery

-1. Select "Overview"
+1. Select __Overview__
-2. In Continuous delivery section "Select Enable" button.
+2. In Continuous delivery section select __Enable__ button.

 ![GitHub Logo](images/7.png)